broadinstitute/imaging-bbbc/README.md

 1. Run `./make.py` to create the `index.html` for the dataset page in `htdocs` programmatically
 1. The `index.html` page will get created under `htdocs/BBBC<NEW-DATASET>/`.
 1. Copy files related to this dataset, such as the images and ground truth csv files, to  `/imaging/web/BBBC/high_throughput_images` (located on `neon` server).
 Then, in htdocs, for each file, create symbolic link to the file in `/imaging/web/BBBC/high_throughput_images`.
 E.g. if you want to add a file called `images.zip` to the dataset `BBBC999`, first copy `images.zip` to `/imaging/web/BBBC/high_throughput_images/BBBC999/`, then in your repo, cd to `htdocs/BBBC999/` and create a softlink to that file by running `ln -s /imaging/web/BBBC/high_throughput_images/BBBC999/images.zip .`.
 1. Run `git status` to see what files have changed or have been added.
 Check to make sure that you want to add all the new or changed files that show up.
-Delete any untracked files that you don't want to commit.
-1. Once you've verified the files in the previous step, do `git add .` to stage all the changed / untracked files for a commit.
+1. Once you've verified the files in the previous step, do `git add .` (Or, if you do not want to add all, add them individually using `git add <file>` to stage all the changed / untracked files for a commit.
+1. Delete any untracked files that you don't want to commit by `git checkout -- .` to remove the remaining unstaged files.
+(This often occurs due to the timestamp feature that makes it seem as though every file is being changed; you do not need to include those in the next commit, so we discard these changes from the working directory.)
 1. Run `git commit -m "Added new dataset BBBC<NEW-DATASET>"`
 1. Run `git push -u origin issues/XX`.
 Replace `XX` with the issue number.
 1. Create a PR from this branch and have someone review it, if necessary.